allychoung/design-d3-training/capstone-project/README.md

 - What research questions does your data visualization tool seek to answer?

+1. What is the correlation, if any, between SDOHs including poverty status, medicaid-eligible, and rural populations, and the access to mental health care, including MH providers and MH facilities.

 - Who is the end-user for the data visualization and what are their research needs?

+Public health researchers and public policy officials.
+There should be

 - How did you identify which metrics from the data set to use in the tool?